Payroll in India: A Comprehensive Guide

 Provident Fund (PF):

-The Employee Provident Fund (EPF) is a retirement savings scheme mandated by the Employees’ Provident Fund and Miscellaneous Provisions Act, 1952, and overseen by the Indian government.
-It applies to establishments with 20 or more employees.
-Both the employer and employee contribute 12% of the employee’s basic salary and dearness allowance towards the PF account.
+The Employee Provident Fund is a retirement savings scheme mandated by law.
+Both employers and employees contribute 12% of the employee's basic salary and dearness allowance to the PF account.
+This applies to establishments with 20 or more employees.
 The employee’s contribution is deducted from their salary, while the employer’s contribution is in addition to the salary.
 PF contributions are eligible for tax deductions under Section 80C of the Income Tax Act.
-Employers must register with the EPFO and make monthly contributions.

-ESI is a self-financing social security and health insurance scheme for Indian workers.
-It is mandatory for establishments with 10 or more employees and applies to employees earning up to ₹21,000 per month.
+When advising international businesses, we emphasize the importance of Employee State Insurance (ESI) as a self-financing social security and health insurance scheme.
+It's mandatory for establishments with 10 or more employees and applies to those earning up to ₹21,000 per month.
 The employer contributes 3.25% of the employee's wages, while the employee contributes 0.75%.
-ESI provides various benefits such as medical care, sickness benefits, maternity benefits, and disability benefits.
-Employers must register with the ESIC and make timely contributions.
+ESI provides various benefits including medical care, sickness benefits, and maternity benefits.

 Income Tax

-Income tax in India is a progressive direct tax imposed on individuals’ earnings.
-For the financial year 2023-24, taxpayers can choose between two tax regimes: the Old and the New.
+One of the most complex aspects we explain to foreign companies is the Indian income tax system.
+It is a primary statutory deduction calculated based on an employee's earnings and applicable tax rates.
+The amount withheld depends on the individual's income level and tax bracket.
+Employees can choose between two tax regimes: the Old and the New.
 The new tax regime has six different levels of tax rates.
-If you earn up to INR 300,000, you don’t have to pay any tax.
+For example: If you earn up to INR 300,000, you don’t have to pay any tax.
 For every additional INR 300,000 you earn, the tax rate goes up by 5%.

 Surcharge for New Tax Regime: